Edgecliff Village, Texas

 Edgecliff Village is a town in Tarrant County, Texas, United States.
-It is an enclave suburb of, and surrounded by the city of Fort Worth.
+It is an enclave suburb of Fort Worth, and part of the Dallas–Fort Worth metroplex.
 The population was 2,049 at the 2020 census.

 Geography

 Edgecliff Village is an enclave community of the city of Fort Worth.
 According to the United States Census Bureau, the town has a total area of 1.2 square miles (3.1 km^{2}), all land.